 Once players move up the skill and experience curve, it may make sense to travel to more advanced programs, usually club teams, that best align with an individual's coaching and playing interests.

-For adults, volleyball can be both good exercise and an enjoyable social event.
-It is a welcoming sport available for both men and women at different levels of interest, skills and experience.
+For adults, volleyball can be both good exercise and an enjoyable social vehicle.
+It is a welcoming sport available for both men and women at different levels of interest, skill and experience.
 The team aspects can also create friendship and social bonds that last for a lifetime.
 Visit the adult section of this website for more details.

 Volleyball is very egalitarian with few limits on who can play.
 Many of those in leagues only started playing volleyball as adults or rekindled their love for the sport after a period of absence.
 The game is not limited to only tall people and those who are highly athletic.
 Program usually have different leagues based on skill level (see the skills chart on the adult indoor page).

 There are a wide array of leagues, drop-ins, meet-ups and clinics available to adults.
-Many advertised on this site.
+Link to these programs can be found throughout this site.

 WHEN TO PLAY?